joostkremers/ebib/docs/ebib-manual.md

 buffer.)

-You can restrict the jump candidates to the current database by using a prefix argument, i.e., by tying `C-u j`.
+You can restrict the jump candidates to the current database by using a prefix argument, i.e., by typing `C-u j`.

 ## Starting a New `.bib` File